eugeniapay/Springboot_Prometheus_Grafana/README.md

 - http://github.com/yyeung13/oke_ocir_demo: Setup OCIR/OKE as well as the OCI CLI to manage the kubernetes cluster
 - https://github.com/yyeung13/wercker_oke_demo: Use Wercker, Oracle Kubernetes Engine and OCI Registry for complete DevOps of a demo Springboot application

 Lastly, you should have Promethus and Grafana images pushed into OCIR.
+Please refer to https://github.com/yyeung13/oke_ocir_demo > Step 7 on how to push images to OCIR.

 ## Demo Details